-Mini-session refunding is prorated.
+Refunding for short-term sessions is prorated.
 Special refunding may apply to TeleWeb courses.
 Please see the Business Office for refund schedules.
 Refunds for official withdrawals will be processed as they occur and mailed on Thursday of the following week.